mgalland/docker-for-teaching/README.md

 5. Run the appropriate Docker command e.g. `docker run --rm --name rstudio -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`. (choose the appropriate Docker image).
 You can define your own username and password.
 6. Your app should be running at its defined IP address.

-### Multiple RStudio machines (one per student)
+## 2.2 Multiple RStudio machines (one per student)
-If you want to run multiple containers (e.g. one per student), you need to expose a different port on the host each time.
+If you want to run multiple containers (e.g. one per student), you need to perform the same steps as for a single machine (see above).
+The difference is that expose a different port on the host each time.

 Here's an example for two students:
 * Student 1 ("machine-01"): `docker run --detach --name machine-01 -v ~/machines/machine01/:/home/rstudio/ -e PASSWORD=student01 -p 8080:8787 scienceparkstudygroup/master-gls:openr-latest`